frankhale/toby/README.md

 - `/list` : List all videos contained in the database
 - `/rp` or `/history` : Lists the recently played videos
 - `/rptrim` : List last 30 recently played videos
+- `/manage` : Manage what groups videos are in and also provide ability to delete videos
 - `/archive` : Export the contents of the database to the data.txt file
 - `/clear` : Clears search results
 - `/mc` : (NW.js/Electron only) Short cut to set the monochrome video filter and